- Overview Renaissance Painting

 Renaissance portraits, an artistic genre particularly developed during this period, create incomparable aristocratic atmospheres in contemporary interiors.
 Bellini's "Portraits of Doges" or effigies of the Medici family transform entrance halls and staircases into galleries of illustrious figures.

-These portrait works convey social and aesthetic codes that adapt perfectly to contemporary prestige interiors.
-The psychology of the characters, rendered with remarkable finesse, creates artistic presences that subtly animate everyday living spaces.
+These portrayed works convey social and aesthetic codes that adapt perfectly to contemporary prestige interiors.
+The psychology of the characters, rendered with remarkable finesse, creates artistic presences that subtly animate daily living spaces.

 ### Architectural Symbolism and Renaissance Perspective

-The architecture represented in Renaissance paintings testifies to the revolutionary technical mastery of this epoch.
-Brunelleschi's perfect perspectives, transposed into pictorial works, create depth effects that visually enlarge interior spaces.
+The architecture depicted in Renaissance paintings testifies to the revolutionary technical mastery of this era.
+The perfect perspectives of Brunelleschi, transposed into pictorial works, create depth effects that visually enlarge interior spaces.

 ### What symbolic elements distinguish Renaissance paintings?